-Dr. Christopher received his PhD in Atmospheric Sciences from Colorado State University in 1995.
+Dr. Christopher received his PhD in Atmospheric Sciences from Colorado State University.
 He also holds a Master's degree in Meteorology from South Dakota School of Mines and Technology (SDSMT) and a Masters degree in Industrial/Organizational Psychology from the University of Alabama in Huntsville.

 After completing his PhD, Dr. Christopher joined the faculty at SDSMT in the Department of Meteorology.
 In 1997, he joined the Department of Atmospheric Sciences at UAHuntsville as an Assistant Professor.
-He was promoted to Associate Professor at UAHuntsville in 2001 and was awarded tenure in 2002.
-He became a Full Professor in 2007.
+He was promoted to Associate Professor at UAHuntsville in 2001 and Full Professor in 2007.

 Dr. Christopher's research interests include satellite remote sensing of clouds and aerosols and their impact on air quality, environment, health, and global and regional climate.
 He works with numerous satellite data sets from polar orbiting and geostationary satellites, ground-based instruments, and aircraft data to study the earth-atmosphere system.He has published more than 100 peer reviewed papers in national and international journals including several review papers related to aerosols, air quality and the climate impacts of aerosols.
 He has served on numerous national and international committees including the Climate Change Science Panel and the GEWEX.

 Dr. Christopher enjoys teaching and has designed and developed undergraduate and graduate level courses with special emphasis on hands-on training using satellite data.
-He also designed a professional development course for graduate students and maintains a blog to help students navigate graduate school.
+He also designed a professional development course for graduate students.
 In 2011 AGU published his book titled Navigating Graduate School and Beyond : A Career Guide for Graduate Students and a Must Read for every Advisor.
+As Dean of the College of the Science he designed a First year Experience course for incoming freshmen to succesfully transition from high school to the University.

 Dr. Christopher has published extensively in national and international peer-reviewed journals and has also presented his work at major scientific conferences.
 He has been invited to speak at major venues including the World Federation of Scientists (Erice, Sicily), the United Nations Symposium in 2007 (Graz, Austria), the American Association for Aerosol Research, Australian Meteorological and Oceanographic Society (AMOS), the United Nations Symposium on Space Applications, 2008 (Graz, Austria), the Osher Institute of Higher Learning, American Geophysical Union, American Meteorological Society, and various national and international universities (Indian Institute of Science, Bangalore, India, University of New South Wales, Sydney, Australia, Purdue University, Texas A&M, University of Nebraska, University of Wisconsin, Goddard Space Flight Center, Colorado State University, and others).